bsmsoft/bsm/README.rst

     cepcenv [-r <SOFTWARE_ROOT>] install <version>

 If ``-r <SOFTWARE_ROOT>`` is not specified, everything will be installed in the current directory.

-Multiple versions could be installed under the same software root.
+Multiple versions could be installed under the same software root directory.

 Configuration